 Freehold buildings have a residual value at least equal to the value in the accounts and are therefore not depreciated.
 This is reviewed on an annual basis to ensure no impairment is required.

-The gain or loss arising on the disposal of an asset is determined as the difference between the sale proceeds and the carrying value of the asset, and is recognised in net income/(expenditure) for the year.
+The gain or loss arising on the disposal of an asset is determined as the difference between the sale proceeds and the carrying value of the asset, and is recognised in the statement of financial activities.